syntatis/codex-companion/README.md

 ---

-This Composer plugin provides a set of tools, like commands and scripts, designed to support Syntatis projects like [wp-startar-plugin](https://github.com/syntatis/wp-starter-plugin).
+This Composer plugin provides a set of tools, like commands and scripts, designed to support Syntatis projects like the [wp-starter-plugin](https://github.com/syntatis/wp-starter-plugin).

 ## Usage